-- This activity is written for low-level elementary students.
+This activity is written for early elementary students.
 The lesson focuses on the children being detectives and “discovering” materials around the room/school that are recyclable.

-- Do the Rot Thing: A Teacher’s Guide to Composting Activities provides several activities for all grade levels to teach how composting works, how worms affect the process, and how students can spread their knowledge of composting with others. *Remember to adapt activities to coincide with LPS composting requirements
+This guide provides several activities for all grade levels to teach how composting works, how worms affect the process, and how students can share their knowledge of composting with others.

-- This teacher’s page from Cornell University provides reasons for composting, waste management plans and tips, and K-12 composting activities.
+Cornell University provides easy-to-understand reasons for composting, waste management plans and tips, and K-12 composting activities.

-- In this video, Lindsay Rogers demonstrates how worms help to speed up and improve the process of composting.
+In this video, the Nebraska Game and Parks Commission demonstrates how worms help to speed up and improve the process of composting.

 Widely viewed on National Geographic, this video shows how simple it is to compost outdoors.
 From this video, students and teachers alike can learn how to compost on school grounds or at home.

 Project Learning Tree offers multiple free lesson plans about sustainability in schools and at home.
 Sign up and download free Green Schools Investigations to explore the energy usage in your school.

 This website offers different energy activities and educational competition opportunities for students to present their energy-conserving knowledge.